 This guide is based on UK law.
-It was written in April 2008.
+It was last updated in April 2014.

 Information exchange between companies is an everyday commercial reality.
 If companies didn't exchange information, commercial life would grind to an abrupt halt as nobody would ever be able to reach agreement.
 Even competitors may publish certain information in order that those active in the market can gauge the general health of an industry.
 Without such exchanges important investment decisions by the businesses themselves as well as by investors and government would be made in the dark.